veerandev/demo/README.md

 **DEMO:** http://ec2-52-37-156-40.us-west-2.compute.amazonaws.com/

 ### Description
 MessageBoard is a simple web application built using Python, Django (a high-level web framework), Tastypie (a web service API framework for Django) and PostgreSQL database in the backend.
 AngularJS and HTML were used in the frontend.
+The application is deployed on an Ubuntu instance on AWS EC2 using mod_wsgi and Apache web server.

 ### Architecture